frdr-dfdr/frdr_encryption_client/README.md

 deactivate
 ```

-The Electron GUI in /gui should work for development after runing  `cd gui` and `npm install` and `npm start`.
+The Electron GUI in /gui should work for development after runing  `cd gui` and `npm install` and `NODE_ENV=development npm start`.

 ## Building
 The Python code needs to be built on its target platform using `pyinstaller`:

 `pyinstaller -w app_gui.py --distpath gui --add-data './config/config.yml;./config'`

+We need to include the config file when generating the bundle.

 (On Mac, this also builds a .app version of the Python code, which you'll actually want to delete -- just keep the folder of CLI tools.)